wuxc/pywin32doc/md/PySECURITY.md

   -  *bSaclDefaulted* : int

-    Flag, set to false if user has specifically set the SACL.
+    Flag, set to false if user has specifically set the SACL\.